 If a property owner is not satisfied with the BOR decision, there are three appeal options available.
 There are filing requirements for each appeal option.
-For more detailed information review the Guide for Property Owners.
+For more detailed information review the Guide for Property Owners on our website.

-If a property owner did not contest the assessment before the local BOR, no other reviewing authority will hear the property owner's case.
+If a property owner did not contest the assessment before the local BOR, no other reviewing authority will hear his or her case.